altocodenl/tagaway/readme.md

 ### Todo alpha

 - Import/upload:
+   - Set mtime of file so it's preserved on download.
-   - Modal to let user know that one click selects picture and two clicks open picture.
+   - Modal to let user know that one click selects picture and two clicks open picture: dynamize client/server.
-   - Check support for writing webp.
-   - Download photos with original filenames.
    - Check and perhaps simplify redundant logs in import uploads.
+      - Add startList and endList logs
+      - Move 'request' log to the top (current position is the one for startList)
+      - Use upload tracking in server, but keep the upload object to keep the lists.
+Have startImport object.
+What else goes there? tooLarge, date of start, invalidFormats.
+Perhaps cancelled too.
+What goes in normal upload logs?
+Done, invalid, repeated.
+      - Uploads proper: have a "cancelled" log?
+Maybe even a "successful" log!
+In that way, we already know if there are pending uploads!
+Need an endpoint for marking them as done too.
+But stalled clients?
+Maybe it's too much for uploads.
+      - Refactor uploads so that current uploads show server info and recent uploads doesn't duplicate the upload.

    - [check solved after refactor] When error is shown in upload, it carries over to import.
 When coming back to upload, a blue icon looks huge.
    - Upload all pics/vids.